 The following continuous-record water-quality stations (listed by downstream order) have been discontinued.
 Daily records were collected and published for the period shown for each constituent.
 Discontinued stations with less than 3 years of record, or stations with data collection less than daily, have not been included.
 If a station had one constituent with 3 or more years of record, all constituents having daily values will be listed for that station regardless of the length of record.
 Information regarding these stations may be obtained from the District Office at the address given on the back of the title page of this report.

-The following abbreviations are used in this table: --- (not determined); SC (specific conductance); pH; Temp (water temperature); DO (dissolved oxygen); Sed (sediment concentration and discharge); Biol (biological).
+The following are used to identify the record type: SC (specific conductance); pH; Temp (water temperature); DO (dissolved oxygen); Turb (turbidity, in NTU); Sed (sediment concentration and discharge).

 DISCONTINUED CONTINUOUS-RECORD SURFACE-WATER-QUALITY STATIONS